-The 2017 winner of the 2017 e-Learning Excellence Awards was the initiative: Online Experiential Learning: Bringing the Complexities of the Courtroom to the Classroom by Karen Miner-Romanoff.
-You can read their case history and the other finalist in the 2017 Anthology of Case Histories, available from www.academic-bookshop.com
+The winner of the 2017 e-Learning Excellence Awards was the initiative: Online Experiential Learning: Bringing the Complexities of the Courtroom to the Classroom by Karen Miner-Romanoff.
+You can read her case history and the other finalists in the 2017 Anthology of Case Histories, available from www.academic-bookshop.com

 When preparing your abstract, keep in mind that full case histories will be structured around the following headings:

 - Introduction to the nature of the e-Learning initiative and its specific objectives

 - The infrastructure i.e. people, systems, hardware, software etc. required to launch the initiative

 - The challenges that were encountered, how they developed and how they were overcome

 - How the initiative was received by the users or participants